 Then there’s Rob Phinisee, whose injury-riddled career at Indiana has been perplexing as much as it has been disappointing.
 This offseason, though, he’s started reading Intentional Mindset: Developing Toughness and a Killer Instinct.
-He’s also gotten into the routine of using the Calm app every day to center his thoughts.
+He also said that he tries to use the Calm app every day.

 Finally, there’s Lander, a five-star guard who reclassified up a year last season only to mostly sit the bench and, when he did play, was mostly inconsistent.
 After barely seeing the floor in The Bahamas, Woodson said Monday that “Khristian is starting to step up now.”